glacier-modding/glaciermodding.org/docs/modding/customcampaigns/repository.md

 > Here is an example you can use for the `bank_entrance_ceo.jpg` file

 ## Next Steps
-Now that we have a repostitory entry for our new starting location, we need to set it as unlocked to be able to use it.
+Now that we have a repository entry for our new starting location, we need to set it as unlocked to be able to use it.